TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectfirewallwindows.md

     ```
     netsh advfirewall firewall set rule name="<RULE NAME>" new enable=yes
     ```
-3. For troubleshooting purposes in case you need to turn the firewall profiles OFF:
+3. For troubleshooting purposes in case, you need to turn the firewall profiles OFF:

     ```
     netsh advfirewall set allprofiles state off